The Directed Grid Theorem: From Webs to Fences

-The main theorem of this section is to show that any digraph with a large web where bottom and top come from a well linked set contains a large well linked fence.
+The main theorem of this section is to show that any digraph with a large web where bottom and top come from a well-linked set contains a large well-linked fence.

-\begin{theorem} For every $p, q\geq 1$ there is are $p', q'$ such that any digraph $G$ containing a well linked $(p', q')$-web contains a well linked $(p, q)$-fence. \end{theorem}
+\begin{theorem} For every $p, q, d\geq 1$ there are $p', q'$ such that any digraph $G$ containing a well-linked $(p', q')$-web with avoidance $d$ contains a well-linked $(p, q)$-fence. \end{theorem}

 To prove the previous theorem we first establish a weaker version where instead of a fence we obtain an acyclic grid.
 We give the definition first.